offensive-security/kali-arm-build-scripts/README.md

 Kali-ARM-Build-Scripts
 ======================

 Offensive Security Kali Linux ARM build scripts.
 We use these to build our official Kali Linux ARM images, as can be found at http://www.kali.org/downloads/

 - These scripts have been tested on a Kali Linux 32 and 64 bit installations only, after making sure that all the dependencies have been installed.
 - Make sure you run the build-deps.sh script first, which installs all required dependencies.

 - You will need to use the cross compilers from our github account.

 armel images (RPi) will use https://github.com/offensive-security/gcc-arm-eabi-linaro-4.6.2

 armhf images will use https://github.com/offensive-security/gcc-arm-linux-gnueabihf-4.7

+arm64 images (ODROID-C2) will use https://releases.linaro.org/14.09/components/toolchain/binaries/gcc-linaro-aarch64-linux-gnu-4.9-2014.09_linux.tar.xz

 A sample workflow would look similar to (armhf):

     mkdir ~/arm-stuff
     cd ~/arm-stuff